Inverclyde Line: History

 The line was opened by the Glasgow, Paisley and Greenock Railway on 31 March 1841, and initially ran from Bridge Street railway station in Glasgow to a terminus at Cathcart Street, Greenock (later renamed Greenock Central railway station), with the section between Glasgow, and Paisley Gilmour Street being run by the Glasgow and Paisley Joint Railway.
-For the first time a railway took passengers right down the River Clyde, taking about one hour where Clyde steamers took around twice as long.
+For the first time a railway took passengers right down the River Clyde, taking about one hour whereas Clyde steamers took around twice as long.
 The terminus was a short walk from Custom House Quay, Greenock, and the railway was very popular with passengers who boarded steamers there to visit holiday resorts down the Firth of Clyde or to commute in summer to their villas around the shores of the firth.

 On 9 July 1847 the railway merged with the Caledonian Railway and became their main outlet to the coast.
 The Greenock and Wemyss Bay Railway opened its branch line on 13 May 1865 with its trains being operated by the Caledonian Railway, but its steamer operations were slow to live up to their promise and when in 1869 the Glasgow and South Western Railway opened its station at Princes Pier, Greenock, the Cathcart Street station was effectively bypassed and the Caley lost trade.
 They had been trying for some time to organise an extension to Gourock, and having gained Parliamentary approval in 1884 they spent three years in construction which involved extensive tunnelling, and opened Gourock railway station on 1 June 1889.
 In August 1893 the Greenock and Wemyss Bay Railway amalgamated with the Caledonian Railway.

 In the 1923 grouping, the line became part of the London, Midland and Scottish Railway (LMS).
 The line was electrified in 1967, seven years after the North Clyde Line.
 The electric Class 311 trains were specially built for the line in 1967, although Class 303 trains were also used.